www.LinuxHowtos.org

 - All of the debug messages you can get.
 A value greater than 8 may be used instead of the keyword.
 The creation of hash tracing files is only enabled if the keyword is used.

 How these messages are mapped to the actual debugging flags is not specified and may change with newer releases of this program.
-They are however carefully selected to best aid in debugging.
+This is a legacy option; in general it is better to select specific debug flags using the --debug.

 -